Using Webhooks

 Detailed documentation on how to use webhooks can be found in the forgejo Documentation.

-The following paragaphs will give concrete examples on how to use webhooks with some services.
+The following paragraphs will give concrete examples on how to use webhooks with some services.

 Currently, Codeberg offers implementation templates for the following services: